L. Bruce Laingen, top US diplomat held in Iran, dies at 96

 His son Chip Laingen told The Associated Press that his father died Monday of complications from Parkinson’s disease at an assisted-living facility in Bethesda, Maryland, a Washington suburb.

-Iran was in chaos in 1979, roiled by the departure of the Shah of Iran that February and the takeover by a longtime religious leader in exile, Ayatollah Khomeini.
+Iran was in chaos in 1979, roiled by the departure of the Shah of Iran that January and the return a month later of the revolution’s leader, Ayatollah Khomeini, a longtime religious leader in exile.
 The U.S. had supported the shah’s regime and incurred the wrath of Iranian revolutionaries before and after the shah was overthrown.

 When U.S. Ambassador William Sullivan stepped down in early 1979, the U.S. sought a short-term leader for its Tehran Embassy as the U.S. considered its diplomatic presence in the country, Laingen recalled for a 1992 oral history for the Association for Diplomatic Studies and Training.
 He said he accepted the appointment as chargé d’affaires to Iran with the understanding it would be for a period of four to six weeks.